 The Center for North American Herpetology: http://www.cnah.org/.
-A great place to start to access much herpetological information and downloadable literature with reference to the United States.
+A site dedicated to providing information on the amphibians and reptiles of the United States.

 Encyclopedia of Life (Amphibia page): http://www.eol.org/pages/1552.
 Potentially an amazing resource, but currently lags behind other websites.
 The tie-in to the Biodiversity Heritage Library will make this site very useful for professionals.